OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-bus-relay/relay-hybrid-connections-dotnet-api-overview.md

     {
         // If there's no input data, we will signal that
         // we will no longer send data on this connection
-        // and then break out of the processing loop. await hybridConnectionStream.ShutdownAsync(cancellationToken);
+        // and then break out of hello processing loop. await hybridConnectionStream.ShutdownAsync(cancellationToken);
         break;
     }